marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 # Lab Overview
 ## Introduction
-In this lab, you will access the Dynamics 365 Customer Insights environments and review the setup prepared for the workshop.
-You will verify key configurations across `CI-D` and `CI-J` to make sure everything is ready for building Maya's end-to-end customer experience.
+In this lab, you will access the Dynamics 365 Customer Insights environments and we will review the setup prepared for the workshop together.
+We will verify key configurations across `CI-D` and `CI-J` to make sure everything is ready for building Maya's end-to-end customer experience.

 ## Objectives
 By the end of this lab, you will be able to: